atharvacc/MachineChurning/README.md

 - Add parser for preprocessing images for high resolution images
 - Host data on bucket and add script to download it (AC: Data is hosted, will allow script to dl once server is hosted)
-- Testing gray Scale and lab_gray to make sure its working
+- Testing gray Scale and lab_gray to make sure its working (AC - IP)
 - Testing Setting for cycle-gan, and refine it even better.
+(AC - IP)

 #### Modelling
 - Port PyTorch code to Tensorflow.